 National government and the Department for Transport (DfT) have recognised the opportunities to harness the significant increase in walking, cycling and other forms of active travel during the COVID-19 lockdown and recovery periods and positively use these unexpectedly positive impacts from the virus outbreak to decarbonise and activate our transport network for the better.
 In May 2020, the DfT announced the Emergency Active Travel Fund (EATF).
-This fund is split into two 'tranches', with Tranche 1 allocated to authorities to provide emergency relief, quick-to-implement schemes that aided social distancing and active travel at busy town and village locations, either around shops and services, schools or other pinch-points.
+This fund is split into two 'tranches', with Tranche 1 allocated to authorities to provide emergency relief, quick-toimplement schemes that aided social distancing and active travel at busy town and village locations, either around shops and services, schools or other pinch-points.
 North Somerset Council implemented the following emergency temporary schemes on High Streets, popular leisure destinations and schools.

 These Tranche 1 temporary measures are under continuous review.
-North Somerset's EATF Tranche 2 bid to the DfT was submitted in August 2020.
-A full consultation will happen on the scheme proposals contained within the Tranche

-2 bid package in October/November 2020.
+North Somerset's Active Travel Fund Tranche 2 bid to the DfT was accepted in November 2020 and NSC was one of two authorities in England to receive more than it bid for for both Tranche 1 and Tranche 2, due to the strength of the bids submitted.
+A full consultation on the scheme proposals contained within the Tranche 2 bid package is due to commence in spring and summer 2021.
 The bidding requirements for this funding clearly set out national government's expectations for the type of active infrastructure that would and would not be funded.
 This was stronger than any previous direction nationally on the level of quality and segregation required for walking and cycling infrastructure:

-- Local authorities need to make clear that they have quick and meaningful plans to reallocate road space to both cyclists and pedestrians, including on strategic corridors. - Schemes need to show real ambition and must meaningfully alter the status quo on the road, otherwise they will not be funded. - All cycling schemes, permanent or temporary, will need to include segregation or point closures to through traffic.
+- Local authorities need to make clear that they have quick and meaningful plans to reallocate street space to both cyclists and pedestrians, including on strategic corridors. - Schemes need to show real ambition and must meaningfully alter the status quo on the road, otherwise they will not be funded. - All cycling schemes, permanent or temporary, will need to include segregation or point closures to through traffic.
 White paint advisory cycle lanes will not be funded!